Non profit developer opposes mom and pop store’s plan for beer and wine

-“The onsite liquor service is the issue,” said Gabriel Medina, the policy manager for the Mission Economic Development Agency.
+“The onsite liquor service is the issue,” said Gabriel Medina, the policy manager for the Mission Economic Development Agency, which is opposing the application.

 The nonprofit agency has been at the forefront of developing affordable housing and fighting the neighborhood’s rampant gentrification.
 In the latter, it has sought to protect small, locally owned-businesses from displacement, and some at Wednesday’s meeting wondered why it was going after the Royal Cuckoo Market at 3368 19th St. and its owners, Paul Miller and Debbie Horn, who live around the corner.